FAQs

 ISS ESG applies its environmental, social and governance research to solutions that allow investment managers to screen, rate and rank companies based on criteria defined by the user.
 In turn, this data is applied by investment professionals to evaluate opportunities, identify risks and comply with a broad range of investment guidelines and client concerns.

-Data verification is done through an online data verification portal run by ISS ESG.
-There is no cost to verify data with ISS ESG for the ranking.
-At any time, please contact ESGHelpdesk@iss-esg.com to request access to your data verification portal or additional company logins.
+Data verification is done through ISS-Corporate’s Compass platform.
+There is no cost to verify data with ISS ESG and ISS-Corporate for the ranking.
+To request complimentary online access to Compass and add users for data verification, you may email info@iss-corporate.com.

 There are factors used for the 100 Best Corporate Citizens ranking methodology that cannot be verified because the data source is a third party used by ISS ESG (e.g. data from CDP or financial information from FactSet or Compustat) or ISS ESG conducts the research but the factor is not yet part of the E&S Disclosure QualityScore or Governance QualityScore.
 In the ranking methodology, these factors are marked “N/A” in the “ISS ESG Factor ID” column.

-A company can review the data collected by ISS ESG, submit any necessary corrections and offer supporting links to publicly available information.
+Using the Compass platform, a company can review the data collected by ISS ESG and ISS-Corporate, submit any necessary corrections, and offer supporting links to publicly available information.
 This process is free and available online.
 ISS ESG will review your request and make any changes that are consistent with ISS ESG’s methodology and definitions.

-Contact ESGHelpdesk@iss-esg.com to request access to your data verification platform or additional company logins.
-Please note: ISS ESG may contact your company to clarify verification comments.
+Contact info@iss-corporate.com to request access to your data verification platform or additional company logins.
+Please note: ISS ESG and/or ISS-Corporate may contact your company to clarify verification comments.

-ISS ESG is happy to receive any reports or data you wish to send.
-However, ISS ESG will have already reviewed your corporate responsibility (CR), ESG or sustainability report as part of its research process.
-The information you can verify includes data and management approaches found on your corporate website, in SEC documents or in your company’s CR or sustainability reports.
+ISS ESG and ISS-Corporate are happy to receive any reports or data you wish to send.
+However, they will have already reviewed your corporate responsibility (CR), ESG or sustainability report as part of its research process.
+The information you can verify includes data and management approaches found on your corporate website, in SEC documents, or in your company’s CR or sustainability reports.

-If you plan to make new source material available publicly, ISS ESG needs at least five business days to review.
-New source material submitted on March 18, 2022, may not be reviewed by ISS ESG in time to be considered for the 100 Best Corporate Citizens ranking.
+New source material submitted on August 15, 2024, may not be reviewed by ISS ESG in time to be considered for the 100 Best Corporate Citizens ranking.
 If you plan to make new source material publicly available in time to be considered for the ranking, please know ISS ESG requires at least five business days to review new materials.
-Therefore, please submit new material no later than Thursday, March 10, 2022.

 Visit Past Rankings to download 100 Best rankings dating back to 2009.